 And you'll also be able to take stock of the Wizards' past performances by seeing how they've performed in all kinds of situations throughout the season: at home, on the road, against winning teams, against losing teams, on the tail end of back-to-backs, on the front end of back-to-backs, on the fifth night of a four games in five night stretch, etc.

 As you can tell, this is where the Wizards stand in the Eastern Conference.
 These standings are important, as they tell you which playoff spot Washington is fighting for.

 It will also show which teams its trying to usurp.
 Viewing these records is an important part of being consistently profitable while betting, but as always, you're encouraged to do research that takes you beyond the basicness wins and losses.

 Be Wary Of Washington Futures

 This is solid advice for many NBA teams at this point.
 The Wizards specifically, however, are an inspiration for such caution.
-They have scrimped and saved and limited their roster moves and improvements for years as they prepare for Kevin Durant's free agency.
+They have scrimped and saved and limited their roster moves and improvements for years as they prepare for star players' free agency.

 And that's not necessarily a good thing, because we can all but remove the Wizards from the Durant sweepstakes until further notice.
-On top of that, Bradley Beal is entering restricted free agency.
-If the Wizards aren't prepared to pay him max money, he could quickly price himself out of Washington.
+Luckily, Bradley Beal entered restricted free agency, and the Wizards were prepared to pay him max money, so he would stay n Washington.

 Even if the Wizards keep him, they're not an intriguing bet as far as win totals, championship odds and conference chances go.